Employee Search Results

-Mark Hartman is currently in his 28th year as the trombone instructor at the Crane School of Music, State University of New York at Potsdam.
+A member of the Crane School of Music faculty for 28 years, Mark Hartman is the trombone studio professor at the State University of New York at Potsdam.
 During his tenure in Potsdam, he has been a soloist with bands and orchestras throughout the northeast and presented numerous recitals and clinics at major conventions, universities and colleges.
 He has performed or presented at five International Trombone Festivals, numerous New York State School Music Conferences, The Summit Brass Music Festival and The Skyline Brass Music Festival.
 Mark also served as the Acting Associate Dean of The Crane School of Music during the 2010 - 2011 academic year.

 In addition to his position as principal trombonist with The Orchestra of Northern New York Mark performs with the Northern Symphonic Winds, Potsdam Brass Quintet and the Burlington Choral Society Orchestra.
 He has performed with the Ottawa Symphony, Vermont Symphony Orchestra, The Phoenix Symphony Orchestra, The Brevard Music Center Festival Orchestra, the Upstate New York Trombone Ensemble, Skyline Brass Ensemble and Summit Brass.
-He can be heard on two Potsdam Brass Quintet cd's entitled, "La Rejouissance" and "The Art of Brass: the compositions and transcriptions of Arthur Frackenpohl."
+He can be heard on two Potsdam Brass Quintet cd's entitled, "La Rejouissance" and "The Art of Brass: the compositions and transcriptions of Arthur Frackenpohl".